-It is possible that children will have the opportunity to move beyond the classroom and into the community for educational field trips.
-Students are expected to follow school expectations.
+It is possible that children will have the opportunity to move beyond the classroom and into the community for educational study trips.
 Permission slips for these trips will be sent home.
-A parent or guardian must sign the permission form in order for their child to participate in the field trip experience.
-Verbal permission is not acceptable.
+A parent or guardian must sign the permission form in order for the child to participate in the field trip experience.
+Verbal permission will not be accepted over the telephone.
+All chaperones for field trips will need to have an approved OPS Volunteer Application on file in the school office.